HL7/case-reporting/source/pages/Profiles_&_Extensions.md

 ---
 <br/>

-### Knowledge Distribution Transaction and Profiles
+### electronic Reporting & Surveillance Distribution (eRSD) Transaction and Profiles

-The Knowledge Distribution transaction includes a constrained FHIR PlanDefinition resource profile and bundle, a family of actions, and a FHIR Subscription service.
+The eRSD transaction includes a constrained FHIR PlanDefinition resource profile and bundle, a family of actions, and a FHIR Subscription service.
 It supports the distribution of reporting guidance and parameters, trigger code value sets, and more complex reporting rules and clinician / reporter support resources.
 This work seeks to align with developing public health guidelines that cover the same conditions.
 The PlanDefinition includes guidance for the overall orchestration of electronic case reporting.